Fort Worth Opera: History

 Following the cancellation of the 2020 Festival due to the COVID-19 pandemic, Fort Worth Opera announced the launch of the FWO Green Room, a new digital initiative.
 As opera companies across the globe continue to explore innovative ways to connect with audiences and build dynamic relationships through technology, the organization offered a blend of entertaining and interactive online content for opera lovers.
 The FWO Green Room included a partnership with internationally renounced soprano Jennifer Rowley for a six-week Virtual Audition Intensive with young opera singers across the globe and the digital debut of the Fort Worth Opera Chorus with a performance of Moses Hogan's His Light Still Shines.
 In addition, the eighth installment of the company's innovative new works showcase, Frontiers: FWO Libretto Workshop, was presented virtually.

-After a six-month international search in 2020, the Board of Trustees proudly chose Afton Battle to become the company's eighth general director.
+After a six-month international search in 2020, the Board of Trustees chose Afton Battle to become the company's eighth general director.
 The appointment of Ms. Battle, a native of Amarillo, marked a return to her home state of Texas, where she graduated from the University of Houston with a degree in Voice Performance, before attending Westminster Choir College in Princeton, New Jersey, and receiving a Master of Music in Voice Performance and Pedagogy.
-After carving out a successful career as a young operatic singer, she became a highly regarded Arts Administrator, Development Director and Consultant in the art, ballet, and theater worlds of Chicago and New York City, masterminding several significant corporate campaigns, before joining Fort Worth Opera in September of 2020 to lead the company.
+After creating out a career as an operatic singer, she became an Arts Administrator, Development Director and Consultant in the art, ballet, and theater worlds of Chicago and New York City, heading several corporate campaigns, before joining Fort Worth Opera in September of 2020 to lead the company.

 During the company's 2020–2021 season, Fort Worth Opera launched FWO GO, an artistic initiative featuring socially distanced, pop-up performances in neighborhoods across the Dallas-Fort Worth Metroplex, Voices for Votes, a series of mini-concerts to entertain voters waiting in long lines to cast their ballot on Election Day, and A Night of Black Excellence, an all-star concert in celebration of Black History Month.

 Each season, Fort Worth Opera hosts young professional singers-in-residence, the FWO Lesley Apprentice Artists.
 The Lesley Apprentice Artists gain training and experience, mostly through the company's Children's Opera Theatre and in small roles within season productions.
 This program and the FWO Studio Artist program bring opera to approximately 40,000 school children each year across the state of Texas, including those in low-income and low-performing schools.
 Fort Worth Opera also offers “Student Night at the Opera,” final dress rehearsals open to middle and high school students, and student rush discounts as part of its educational outreach.